 The date of D-Day 6 June 1944 (6-6-44) is peculiar like 11 November because of the double digits.
-The Allies had chosen 5 June 1944 for their invasion because there was a full moon.
+The Allies had chosen 5 June 1944 for their invasion because there was a full moon on that day.
 They postponed it because of the weather.
 It means that the date of D-Day being on 6 June wasn’t planned by the Allies.
-There is no agreement on the commencing date of World War II while the Battle of Stalingrad, which was far more important than D-Day, took more than two months, so D-Day probably was the most important single date of World War II.
+There is no agreement on the commencing date of World War II, while the Battle of Stalingrad, which was far more important than D-Day, took more than two months.
+And so D-Day may be the most important single date of World War II.
 D-Day means Decision Day.
 D is the fourth letter of the alphabet so Decision Day (DD) can signify 44, a number that refers to the year D-Day happened.

-It just happens to be that Normandy invaded England in the year 1066 as D-Day was on the 6th of June, hence 6/6.
+Normandy invaded England in the year 1066 while D-Day was on the 6th of June, hence 6/6.
 In the ensuing Battle of Hastings on 14 October 1066, King Harold II of England was killed while trying to repel the invasion.
 This happened a few days after he had killed King Harold III of Norway, who also had invaded England.
 On 14 October 1944 the German General Rommel committed suicide after having overseen the construction of the German defences intended to repel the allied invasion.

 According to Roman de Rou, which is a verse chronicle made around 1170 by Wace covering the history of the Dukes of Normandy, Roger the Great de Montgomery commanded parts of the invading forces in 1066.
 Other sources do not confirm this account.2 During the 1944 invasion Bernard Montgomery commanded portions of the invading forces.
 Now follows a very peculiar twist.